 If you still experience lags running LDPlayer after trying all the above methods, then it may be possible that your anti-virus is interfering with the virtualization process.
 Please refer to this article to learn how to configure your anti-virus.
 Take Avast for example, you need to uncheck the setting of "Enable hardware-assisted virtualization".

 Generally, there are many different reasons that can cause emulator lag.
 You can try the top five troubleshooting methods we provided to fix the lags or slow running for your Android emulator.
 As LDPlayer is one of the most prominent Android emulators in the market and it can work perfectly with most different computers, it will be more stable than others.

-If you still can’t fix the lags issues or have other questions about the emulator, you can always get help by contacting LDPlayer through Facebook or Reddit.
+If you still can’t fix the lags issues or have other questions about the emulator, you can always get help by contacting LDPlayer through Facebook.